 Free write

 I gave students about 4-5 minutes to write whatever they were thinking and feeling.
 Frustration, anger, reflection, ideas for improvement, whatever.
 I said that I wouldn't collect, so they could write anything.
-During the third block, I gave the option to turn it in, with or without a name, and I was surprised at how many students wanted to turn it in.
-They felt a need to be heard.
+During the third block, I gave the option to turn it in, with or without a name, and I was surprised at how many students

 Next, students got in their groups and had a brief discussion about what they felt comfortable sharing.
 The discussion was reserved.
 While some students were happy to talk, I think many were feeling quite vulnerable and weren't entirely comfortable.